Adjunct Professor, Aeronautics and Astronautics

 Patrick Tague, PhD 2009, Assistant Research Professor, Carnegie Mellon University.

-Loukas Lazos, PhD 2006, Assistant Professor, ECE department, University of Arizona.
+Loukas Lazos, PhD 2006, Associate Professor, ECE department, University of Arizona.

 Mingyan Li, PhD 2006, Boeing Research & Technology, WA.